GoogleCloudPlatform/healthcare/datathon/nusdatathon18/tutorials/bigquery_ui.md

 Follow the same steps to save the result to Google Spreadsheet, by default a linear chart is generate.
 We will need to change the chart type to scatter chart through the chart editor on the right.

 Congratulations!
 You've finished the BigQuery web UI tutorial.
 In this tutorial we demonstrate how to query, filter, aggregate data, and how to export the result to different locations through BigQuery web UI.
+If you would like to explore the real data, please use ` mimiciii_clinical` as the dataset name.
+For example, the table `mimic_demo.icustays` becomes `mimiciii_clinical.icustays` when you need the actual MIMIC data.
 Please take a look at more comprehensive examples [here](bigquery_colab.ipynb) such as creating charts and training machine learning models in an interactive and fully online way (or copy the queries over to web UI to execute if you prefer) if you are interested.